This story was originally published March 24, 2021. Updated June 16, 2021.

 H.R.
 5, also known as The Equality Act, would amend the 1964 Civil Rights Act to provide consistent and explicit anti-discrimination protections for LGBTQIA+ people across key areas of life, including employment, housing, credit, education, public spaces and services, federally funded programs, and jury service.

 The House of Representatives passed it on Feb.
 25, 2021.
-It is now in the Senate waiting to advance to the Senate Judiciary Committee, who will vote on it March 24.
+As of June 16, 2021, it is still in the Senate waiting to advance to the Senate Judiciary Committee.

 This bill must pass.
 We must protect our LGBTQIA+ community!